YouTube Shortsvideo clippingAI video editingcontent repurposing

 Post Consistently

 The Shorts algorithm rewards regular uploads.
 Aim for 3–5 Shorts per week.
 One long video per week, clipped into 5 Shorts, sustains this pace without filming anything new.
+For the batching system behind this cadence, see How to Make Clips from a Video.

 How to Clip from Someone Else's YouTube Video